 Lead the meeting: By sharing the agenda, it's permissible for you to lead off.
 Start with your introduction and a thank you to all parties for making the time to discuss this subject with you.

 Introductions and checking in: You frame the meeting.
 Start with "Here's why we're all gathered here today".
 Then describe the suggested roadmap for the meeting and the rules of the road.
 What will happen with questions (as they occur or at the end?)
 Is everybody happy with that?
 Anything to add?

 Personal introductions: A round of introductions to get everyone into the room.
 Simply name and job title and what's your goal for the meeting.

 And that's it.
 You're now ready to begin the meeting.
 Everyone is on, or close to being on, the same page.
 And you're ready to move forwards together.
 What happens next is up to you!

-Look out for the next piece on how to end.
+Look out for the next piece on how to end a presentation.

 John Scarrott is a trainer and coach working with marketing professionals on their skills of influential communication.
 He is the IDM's retained Presentation Skills trainer and coach.
-His next Presentation Skills Workshop is running on January 30th 2018.
 Find out more about him at johnscarrott.com or follow him @JohnDScarrott.